Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-05-31-end_of_bonding_period.md

 Earlier this month, the results of Google Summer of Code 2020 were announced and my proposal for CuPy was accepted!

-I will be working on ‘CuPy coverage of NumPy functions’ project this summer under NumFOCUS umbrella.
+I will be working on **CuPy coverage of NumPy functions** project this summer under NumFOCUS umbrella.

 CuPy is an NumPy-compatible open-source matrix library accelerated with NVIDIA CUDA.
 My project involves achieving parallel computing for the polynomial functions set using CUDA which will allow a significant performance improvement in comparison with NumPy

 After the organizations’ announcement period, I proposed a plan for the polynomial set and discussed the implementation details with Akifumi Imanishi (Imanishi-san) who was very helpful, answered all my questions and pushed me to optimize my approach leading to a successful proposal.
 I was exposed to CuPy framework during this period, from reading documentation to repository setup, pull requests and interaction with the community.
 So I had a clear view of the project by the end of the application period.

-###Community Bonding

-With the start of the Community Bonding period, I get to know my mentors better: Kenichi Maehashi, Emilio Castillo and Akifumi Imanishi.
-I was able to start with my project early.
+With the start of the Community Bonding period, I got to know my mentors better: Kenichi Maehashi, Emilio Castillo and Akifumi Imanishi, with whom I have regular chat on Slack.
+So I was able to start with my project early.
 I started with the implementation of some features as

 ```python
    cupy.piecewise()